cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 In CockroachDB, every transaction starts and commits at a timestamp assigned by a CockroachDB node that a client is connected to, called a gateway node.
 When choosing this timestamp the gateway node does not rely on communication with any other CockroachDB node.
 The gateway node uses its current time to assign a timestamp to each tuple written by this transaction.

-CockroachDB uses multi-version concurrency control (MVCC) - it stores multiple value versions for each tuple, ordered by timestamp.
-A reader generally returns the latest tuple with a timestamp earlier than the reader's timestamp and ignores tuples with higher timestamps.
-This is when a potential clock skew needs to be considered.

 If a reader's timestamp is assigned by a CockroachDB node with a clock that is behind, it might encounter tuples with higher timestamps that were, in fact, committed before the reader's transaction but their timestamps were assigned by a clock that is ahead.

 Tuples with timestamps above the reader’s, but within the `max-offset`, are considered to be ambiguous as to whether they're in the past or the future of the reader.
-If such an uncertain tuple is encountered, the *reader transaction will generally be forced to restart* at a higher timestamp so all previously uncertain changes are definitely in the past.
+If such uncertain tuple is encountered, the *reader transaction is generally forced to restart* at a higher timestamp so all previously uncertain changes are definitely in the past.

+> The following example illustrates what would happen without a forced retry:
+>
+> - Application retrieves a connection from its pool and gets a gateway node with a clock that is ahead.
+> - Application inserts a row.
+> - App returns the connection to pool and gets another one, this time to a node with a clock that is behind.
+> - App attempts to read the row it just inserted.
+> - The database sees a row there, so it must have been written "in the past" in real time, but its timestamp is in the future compared to the current gateway!
+>
+> Returning an empty result set at this point would be incorrect because the app knows it just wrote a row.
+The right thing to do is to advance the transaction's timestamp until after this row that we know is in the past.
+This is analogous to a "transaction push" in an isolation-related conflict resulting in a transaction retry.

 For information about handling transactions that had been forced to restart, review the [transaction retries](../system-overview/tech-overview-trsansaction-retires.md) section.